Chart Color Schemes

 Fairfield Heights is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Fairfield Heights has a high level of cultural diversity, with 68.9% of its population born overseas and 82.4% speaking a language other than English at home.
-Christianity is the predominant religion in Fairfield Heights, making up 69.6% of the population.
-However, Buddhism is less prevalent than the Greater Sydney average, comprising only 12.1%.
+Fairfield Heights has a population where 68.9% were born overseas and 82.4% speak a language other than English at home.
+Christianity is the predominant religion, making up 69.6% of the population.
+Buddhism comprises 12.1%, which is lower than Greater Sydney's average of 21.7%.

 Frequently Asked Questions - Diversity